jlommori/node-nmos-is04/docs/source/includes/NodeRAMStore.md

 ```

-Create a RAM-based Store for a Node or Registration Server
+Create a RAM-based Store for a Node or Registration Server.

 ## getResources()